The Science of Change! – Secondary Schools

 Related Workshops

-The Science of Change gives children the opportunity to explore pivotal people and moments in the ever changing landscape of science, engineering and technology.
+The Science of Change gives children the opportunity to explore pivotal people and moments in science.